← MRI Terms

 How to Read Your Spine MRI Report: A Plain-Language Guide for Patients

-MRI stands for magnetic resonance imaging.
-It uses magnets to create detailed pictures of your spine.
-A radiologist is a doctor who reads imaging tests and writes the report.
+MRI stands for magnetic resonance imaging; it uses magnets to make detailed pictures of your spine.
+A radiologist is the doctor who reads the images and writes the report.

 Start Here: An MRI Report Is Not a Diagnosis by Itself